-Eva Hsu, another protester for Falun Gong, personally experienced persecution when she was 14 years old.
-Due to her father’s ties to the religion, she was barred from school and her mother from work.
+Ms. Hsu, a 65-year-old protestor for Falun Gong, personally experienced persecution when she was 14 years old.
+During the Chinese Cultural Revolution, she was barred from school and her mother from work.
 She did not want her full name used because of fear of retribution.

-“My father was captured in China,” Hsu said.
-“He was coming from Hong Kong back to China and lost his position, lost his money, (and the government) stopped payment to him (for) over 30 years.”
+“My father was [a] captain in China,” Hsu said.
+“He was coming from Hong Kong back to China and lost his position, lost his money, [and the government] stopped payment to him [for] over 13 years.

 The Chinese government outlawed the practice of Falun Gong to “protect human rights and the interests of the public,” according to the Chinese Embassy’s website.
 The site claims that mentally ill practitioners killed over 30 people and that the organization “exercises extreme mental manipulation on followers.”

-“My personal understanding is that Xi Jinping is jealous,” Hsu said.
-“The principles (are) so different from the Communist party.
+“My personal understanding is that Jiang Zemin [was] jealous,” Hsu said.
+“The principles [are] so different from the Communist party.
 They like power; they like killing.”

 Despite China’s stance, other countries and human rights groups have publicly denounced the government’s actions.